jhill1/SEPwC/source/Revision_control_4.inc.rst

     .. code-block:: output

-        005937f (HEAD -> main) Discuss concerns about Mars' climate for Mummy 34961b1 Add concerns about effects of Mars' moons on werewolves f22b25e Start notes on Mars as a base
+        005937f (HEAD -> main) Discuss concerns about Mars' climate for Branston 34961b1 Add concerns about effects of Mars' moons on satellites f22b25e Start notes on Mars as a base

-    You can also combine the `--oneline` option with others.
-One useful combination adds `--graph` to display the commit history as a text-based graph and to indicate which commits are associated with the current `HEAD`, the current branch `main`, or [other Git references][git-references]:
+    You can also combine the ``--oneline`` option with others.
+One useful combination adds ``--graph`` to display the commit history as a text-based graph and to indicate which commits are associated with the current ``HEAD``, the current branch ``main``:

     .. code-block:: bash
        :caption: |cli|